Pansions/LOL-S13-Worlds-Swiss-Stage-V.S-Group-Stage/README.md

 python LOL_Team_Result_Sim.py
 ```

-You can change the team_performance parameter for your own performance standard in line 6 through 10.
-You can also change the round_try parameter at line 12 to decide how many iteration you want.
-Larger the number, more accurate the result.
+You can change the team_performance parameter for your own performance standard in lines 6 through 10.
+You can also change the round_try parameter at line 12 to decide how many iterations you want.
+The larger the number, the more accurate the result.

 ## Results:

-Following is the result of a sample run with 1,000,000 iteration for both stage.
+Following is the result of a sample run with 1,000,000 iterations for both stages.
 > Note: From team 1 to 16, their performance is level is in decreasing order.

 ### Swiss Stage: